Real-Dev-Squad/mobile-app/README.md

 - For iOS: yarn `react-native run-ios`

 If the above commands fail, try building the Android app from Android Studio and the iOS app from Xcode.

+- dropdown
+- check if we are getting notifications
+- form UI fix
+- from 12 - 2

+- 4 to remaing : ATM work

+Calendar